 Every industry has recognized best practices that should guide how your organization manages information security risk assessments, such as NIST and ISO.
 There are also industry standards which you should be familiar with, like the CSA Cloud Controls Matrix and PCI/DSS.
 You should be sure to check the guidelines that are particular to your industry.

-It’s important for organizations to be familiar with these best practices and to make them part of their overall third-party security process.
+It’s important for organizations to be familiar with these best practices and to make them part of their overall third-party security assessment process.

 Questionnaires are sent to vendors to inquire about their internal security practices and controls.
 Third-party risk management questionnaires are usually completed prior to vendor onboarding and then updated at regular intervals.
 These security assessments are vital for reducing third-party risk, even though they can be cumbersome to complete—especially if they are on spreadsheets.
 Questionnaires should be customized for the vendor’s particular level of risk, depending on the type of access to data that the vendor has.

 The best solutions for asking relevant security questions are automated, allowing for easy tracking and replies.
 Be sure to also look for a flexible solution that can utilize standard questionnaire templates like the SIG questionnaire and/or allow you to create your own.
 It’s also helpful to use questionnaires that can check for compliance to regulations like GDPR and CCPA.

 Even though security questionnaires are helpful, they should not be the only component of your third-party security cyber risk assessment.
 Cybersecurity risks constantly change, and for this reason, it’s important to complement questionnaires with other methods of evaluation such as security ratings and continuous monitoring.